Parable #29. Cost of Discipleship:

 Point #6.
 Salt represents a covenant with Adonai.
 The “Salt of the Covenant” mentioned in Leviticus 2:13 follows the prohibition of using leaven and honey (cf. Leviticus 2:11).
 Both honey and leaven cause “corruption” or fermentation.
 Salt does not cause corruption, but purifies and preserves and as such is a symbol of “incorruptibility.”

 Point #7.
-Every Shabbat salt is used to remember Adonai’s everlasting covenant.
-“Everlasting” is a word that describe Adonai’s faithfulness to always keep all of His promises.
-We are still learning how to keep our promises but one day (the day of resurrection) we will be able to love the Holy One as He loves us now (perfectly; without moral spot, wrinkle or blemish).
-Even if Adonai’s people are unfaithful, His love is indestructible and incorruptible.
-So He continues to remain faithful in the fulfillment of His part of the Salt Covenant; He remains faithful (without corruption) even when we are (corrupt) unfaithful.
+Every Shabbat salt is used to remember Adonai (our Father and our G-d’s) everlasting covenant.
+“Everlasting” is a word that describes Adonai (our Father’s) faithfulness to always keep all of His promises.
+We are still learning how to keep our promises but one day (the day of resurrection) we will be able to love the Holy One as He loves us now, perfectly; without moral spot, wrinkle or blemish.

 Point #8.
 Every Shabbat (Sabbath) meal there is the salting of the challah (loaves of bread).
-On Shabbat salt is added to the challah because on this day the family dinner table becomes an Altar to the Holy One.
-Just before the blessing is said over the bread the father reaches for the salt and sprinkles salt over the two loaves.
+On Shabbat salt is added to the challah because on this day the family dinner table becomes an altar to the Holy One.
+Just before the blessing is said over the bread the father (the head servant-leader of the household) reaches for the salt and sprinkles salt over the two loaves.
 The salting of the challah is a reminder of the Twelve Loaves of Bread on the Temple’s Table of Shewbread.
 This is also a reminder that all the offerings of the Temple times were salted.
 The command is found in Leviticus (2:13), the Torah says:

 1st- וְכָל־קָרְבַּ֣ן מִנְחָתְךָ֮ בַּמֶּ֣לַח תִּמְלָח֒ – “ve kol korban minchateka bamelach timlach.”
 And all of the grain offering of yours, moreover, you shall season with salt.